 The vast majority of mines used in Kuwait and Iraqi Kurdistan were imported.
-The United States (US) Army and the Defense Intelligence Agency have identified antipersonnel mines from the following countries as having been used by Iraq in Iraqi Kurdistan, in Kuwait, on the borders with Kuwait and/or Saudi Arabia, or found in Iraqi stocks: Belgium, Canada, Chile, China, Egypt, France, Italy, Romania, Singapore, the former Soviet Union, and the US.
+The US Army and the Defense Intelligence Agency have identified antipersonnel mines from the following countries as having been used by Iraq in Iraqi Kurdistan, in Kuwait, on the borders with Kuwait and/or Saudi Arabia, or found in Iraqi stocks: Belgium, Canada, Chile, China, Egypt, France, Italy, Romania, Singapore, the former Soviet Union, and the US.

 There have been no reports or allegations of landmine transfers from Iraq since the 1990s.

-IS consistently left improvised mines and booby-traps behind as it retreated, which some experts believe could take up to 30 years to clear.
+The Islamic State consistently left improvised mines and booby-traps behind as it retreated, which some experts believe could take up to 30 years to clear.
 In 2018, Mines Advisory Groups (MAG) successfully cleared nearly 10,000 improvised mines and other improvised devices from Iraq.

 Stockpiling and destruction

-Iraq’s treaty deadline for destruction of its stockpiles of antipersonnel mines was 1 February 2012.
+Iraq’s treaty deadline for the destruction of its stockpiles of antipersonnel mines was 1 February 2012.
 In June 2011, Iraq stated that it destroyed 645 out of 690 antipersonnel mines stockpiled in the Kurdistan region, retaining 45 mines for training purposes.
 In its Article 7 report for calendar year 2015, Iraq reported zero mines retained for training and research.

 The manner in which Iraq has reported on the number of mines it retains for training and research purposes has been inconsistent and confusing.
 It appears that at least 45 mines were retained in the Kurdistan region for training purposes since the end of the stockpile destruction programs.
-Adding to this confusion is a claim in its 2011 Article 7 report wherein Iraq states that 793 mines were retained for training after the mines were recovered during clearance operations.
+Adding to this confusion is a claim in its 2011 Article 7 report, where Iraq states that 793 mines were retained for training after the mines were recovered during clearance operations.
 The Monitor cannot sufficiently assess the manner by which Iraq implements Article 3 based solely on the information provided by Iraq in its annual transparency reports.

 Iraq has only reported on the legal framework for mine action.
 Mine Ban Treaty Article 7 Report (for calendar year 2009), Form A.